FI0330 – Unrelated Business Taxable Income (UBTI)

 - General description of the sponsor’s products or services

-- Slogans that do NOT contain qualitative or comparative descriptions of the sponsor’s products or servicess.
+- Slogans that do not contain qualitative or comparative descriptions of the sponsor’s products or services.

-- A “click through” logo on a university website that takes users onto the sponsor’s website, as long as no endorsement by the university is present on the university’s website or the sponsor’s website.
+- A “click-through” logo on a University website, as long as no endorsement by the University is present on the University’s website or the sponsor’s website.

 - Exchange or rental of member lists between tax-exempt organizations